ryankenney/async-driver/README.md

 How it Works
 --------------------

-Here is the the basic internal execution of async-executor:
+Here is the the basic internal execution of jasync-executor:

 * JasyncDriver launches the DriverBody method
 * When the DriverBody hits an AsyncTask: